 Some of the cottages have been refurbished and are rented out for up to a week at a time.
-Reserving a cottage is next to impossible due to the high demand but if you know a few insider tricks it can be done.
+Reserving a cabin is next to impossible due to the high demand, but it can be done if you know a few insider tricks.

 Crystal Cove was named in 1927 by Elizabeth Wood because the name seemed right for such a beautiful place.
-Even with the multi-million dollars homes of Newport Coast looking down on the beach Crystal Cove it still remains a beautiful place.
+Even with the multi-million dollar homes of Newport Coast looking down on the beach, Crystal Cove remains a beautiful place.

-Visitors to Crystal Cove State Beach can explore tidepools and sandy coves or just kick back on the sand and take in the wonderful scenery.
-There are about three miles of beach at Crystal Cove with just about all of it completely hidden from busy Pacific Coast Highway.
+Visitors to Crystal Cove State Beach can explore tidepools and sandy coves, kick back on the sand, and take in the incredible scenery.
+There are about three miles of beach at Crystal Cove, with just about all of it wholly hidden from the busy Pacific Coast Highway.

-Locals would like to keep the restaurant to themselves but it’s just too nice a location to keep secret.
-Serving breakfast, lunch and dinner the Beachcomber is always a busy place.
+Locals would like to keep the restaurant to themselves, but it’s just too lovely a location to keep a secret.
+Serving breakfast, lunch, and dinner, the Beachcomber is always a busy place.

 Crystal Beach Cove Cottages

 The Cottages at Crystal Cove State Beach can be rented out for up to one week at a time.
-Just imagine spending a week at beautiful Crystal Cove in your own private cottage with the beach as your front yard.
-Sounds great doesn’t it ?
+Just imagine spending a week at beautiful Crystal Cove in your private cottage with the beach as your front yard.
+Sounds great.

-Well, it sounds great to thousands of people and unfortunately, there are only a few cottages available for rent.
+It sounds excellent to thousands of people, and unfortunately, there are only a few cottages available for rent.

-It is not impossible to rent a Crystal Cove Cottage but it will take some time and a little luck.
-If you don’t get a cottage you can still enjoy one of Southern California’s best beaches for a day.
-Check out our guide to renting a cottage at Crystal Cove State Park
+It is not impossible to rent a Crystal Cove Cottage, but it will take some time and a little luck.
+If you don’t get a cottage, you can still enjoy one of Southern California’s best beaches for a day.
+Check out our guide to renting a cabin at Crystal Cove State Park.

 Getting to Crystal Cove State Beach

-The main entrance and location of the cottages are at Crystal Cove-Los Trancos major intersection, the first traffic light south of Newport Coast Drive.
+The main entrance and location of the cottages are at Crystal Cove-Los Transco’s central intersection, the first traffic light south of Newport Coast Drive.
 Turn right toward the ocean at Crystal Cove to enter the park.

-Parking is at Los Trancos lot and cost $15.00 for the day.
-If you are going to dine at The Beachcomber Restaurant park at Los Trancos parking on the east side of Pacific Coast Highway.
+Parking is in the Los Trancos lot and costs $15.00 for the day if you dine at The Beachcomber Restaurant park at Los Trancos parking on the east side of Pacific Coast Highway.

 The Beachcomber has a Shuttle with pick up at the picnic bench and umbrella adjacent to the park’s office building.
-The Beachcomber will validate parking ticket with a purchase of $10.00 or more.
+The Beachcomber will validate the parking tickets with a purchase of $10.00 or more.